Jogo do bicho: Criminal charges and political connections

 The possibility of legalisation has been often been argued, but no practical decision ever made.

+In 2021, the government of the state of Ceará authorized the game to operate within the state.

 Structure

 Since its early inception the game has preserved a hierarchy: operators (banqueiros), managers (gerentes) and dealers (vendedores).
 This same hierarchy was later reproduced in the organisation of drug-trafficking and other types of organised crime in Brazil.

 Bets are taken at pontos (points-of-sale) where dealers collect money and keep record of the bets.
 The bets (and the money) are sent to the central operator (banca), where the draw is done.
 All it takes is a scribbled note or a phone call to any of the thousands of bicheiros who haunt the street corners, shops and offices of every city, easily identified by their sunglasses, cigars and/or typical floral or printed shirts.
 Neither the pontos nor the bancas need a fixed operational centre.
 Most pontos are simple stools or wooden boxes on which the dealers sit through the day.

 Drawings are usually held at 2 PM in local bicho headquarters, and the winning numbers are immediately dispatched by taxi and bicycle and scribbled in chalk on designated walls and lampposts.
 Phone lines become so clogged after each drawing that telephone company executives call it "the bicho hour."

 The draw is not fair: if too many people bet on a given number, it is removed from the lot to prevent the quebra da banca (bankruptcy).
-This is necessary because most bancas operate with slim resources and their owners do not want to invest their personal assets to pay the bets.
+This is necessary because most bancas operate with narrow margins and without much money in reserve.

+To prevent quebra da banca, a system named Paratodos ("for all") is used for bicheiros to redistribute bets to other, often more powerful banqueiros who have territorial control over the city or area.